puentemonte/utad_ui/README.md

 - If Player receives damage, Progress bar has to decrease
 - If Health param is @ 25% of MaxHealth, the Progress bar has to oscillate between original color and red indifinitely

+In the Player, create a delegate to bind the health change action.
+This way, whenever the health variable of the Player changes, the ProgressBar is updated accordingly.

+To manage the blinking, in the NativeConstruct of the HealthBarWidget, check if the health is low.
+If it is then we need to update the blinking timer as well as the color of the bar.

 ### Dynamic crosshair

 - Already existing crosshair